 When most people think of Gettysburg, Pennsylvania, their thoughts are limited to the Civil War, battlefields, and The Gettysburg Address.
 I know ours were.
 But this town with so much history at its core goes way beyond the conflict that ran through its streets over 150 years ago.
-Among other highlights in this charming town, the Gettysburg food scene has developed decadently.
+Among other highlights in this charming town, Gettysburg restaurants are top-notch.

 Gettysburg Baking Company

-In addition to a flaky croissant and rich herbed boursin cheese, we sampled their flavorful cucumber gazpacho, which could not have been a better antidote to the heat and humidity of the day.
+In addition to a flaky croissant and rich herbed boursin cheese, we sampled their flavorful cucumber gazpacho, which could not have been a better antidote to the heat and humidity of one of our visits.
 I wish I had thought to bring a vat of it home.

 Garryowen Irish Pub

-The Garryowen Irish Pub brought authentic Irish food to Gettysburg.
-Owned by expats from County Armagh, the pub serves 68 Irish whiskies, which I’m sure make its monthly Irish music sessions even more fun.
+The Garryowen Irish Pub brought authentic Irish food to town.
+Owned by expats from County Armagh, the pub serves over 100 Irish whiskies, which make its traditional Irish music sessions even more fun.

 Inn at Herr Ridge